TarunBansal2004/BitTweet/README.md

 # BitTweet - A Nostalgic Twitter

 BitTweet is a Django-based web application inspired by the early days of Twitter (circa 2006) and the aesthetic of 1980s/1990s computing.
-Designed to serve as a personal tweet scrapbook, it allows users to post short messages with mood tags, view them in a retro-styled timeline, and filter them using a memory lane feature.
+Designed to serve as a personal tweet scrapbook, it allows users to post short messages and view them in a retro-styled timeline.
 The project highlights Django backend development and pixelated frontend design, offering a unique nostalgic experience.

 ## Features
 - **User Authentication**: Secure signup and login to create private tweet timelines.